-Sugarloaf Loop: A Scenic Hike in Shenandoah National Park’s North District
+Sugarloaf Loop: A Scenic Loop Hike in Shenandoah National Park’s North District

-You’ll find a parking area at milepost 22.
-Here you’ll see the Piney River Technical Building, which housed the offices of park architects and engineers in the 1930’s.
+Park in the lot at milepost 22.
+This is home to the the Piney River Technical Building, which housed the offices of park architects and engineers in the 1930s.

-These professionals developed plans for the Civilian Conservation Corps workers creating the park.
+These pros developed plans for the Civilian Conservation Corps workers creating the park.
 This area was also home to NP-12 (aka “Camp Red Bird”) of the CCC.

 As you walk past the building toward Skyline Drive, you will see the Piney River Trailhead sign on the right.
 Your hike on the Sugarloaf Loop begins here.

-Walk past the large trail kiosk on the right and you will slowly descend along the forested Piney River Trail.
-Heads up, there is a four-way intersection at the .2-mile mark.
+Walk past the large trail kiosk and you will slowly descend along the forested Piney River Trail.
+Heads up, there is a four-way intersection at the 0.2-mile mark.

 For this loop, you can turn left or continue straight ahead.
 I opted to turn left, starting on the white-blazed Appalachian Trail for a clockwise loop hike.

-At the .4-mile mark, you’ll cross over Skyline Drive, but you’re soon back into the wilderness.
-Then, a quick reward at the .6-mile mark, but it’s very easy to miss.
+At the 0.4-mile mark, cross over Skyline Drive, but you’re soon back into the wilderness.
+Then, a quick reward at the 0.6-mile mark, but it’s very easy to miss.

-Once you’ve taken in all the views, continue walking along the Appalachian Trail.
-At the 1.0-mile mark, the trail splits, but stay right for the Appalachian Trail.
+This is the top of Sugarloaf Mountain.
+Take in the views, then continue on the Appalachian Trail.
+At the 1.0-mile mark, stay right for the Appalachian Trail.

 If you were to turn left, you’d be on the Tuscarora-Overall Run Trail on the way to Overall Run Falls.
 I recently tackled this trail from another direction.
 So beautiful.

-A short path leads up to the flat space and a separate path leads away from the space.
-The east-facing views are a bit obscured, but it’s still quite a nice spot for sunrise.
+A short path leads to the flat space.
+A separate path leads away from the space.
+The east-facing views are obscured, but it’s still quite a nice spot for sunrise.

-Plan to cross over Skyline Drive again at the 1.4-mile mark.
-You’ll then reach a rocky outcrop on the left at the 1.6-mile mark with wide-open mountain and valley views.
+Cross Skyline Drive again at the 1.4-mile mark.
+You’ll reach a rocky outcrop on the left at the 1.6-mile mark with wide-open mountain and valley views.

 The views are amazing, but you’re literally just above Skyline Drive.
-Like 10-15 feet above the road at Hogback Overlook.
+Like 10-15 feet above the scenic byway at Hogback Overlook.

 At the 1.7-mile mark, your time on the Appalachian Trail comes to an end.
 At the concrete trail marker, turn right on to the more narrow Sugarloaf Trail.